 - Diversity, Equity and Inclusion (DEI) Committee

 Fellows have the opportunity to join the DEI committee in multiple activities and meetings every month, including the biweekly Humanities, Arts and Books Initiative and monthly forums to discuss equity in our community.

 These teaching conferences focus on a critical review of palliative care literature and academic research presentations by regional and national leaders in the field of palliative care.
 We also encourage you to attend geriatrics Grand Rounds.

 Palliative Care Service Rotation

-Palliative care is important to us, and we make sure that all the students at the Icahn School of Medicine at Mount Sinai gains some experience learning about this area:
+Palliative care is important to us, and we make sure that all of the students at the Icahn School of Medicine at Mount Sinai gain experience learning about this area:

 - Third-year medical students spend one week on the palliative care service.

-- Geriatrics and hematology/oncology fellows spend at least four months on this service.
+- Geriatrics and hematology/oncology fellows rotate on our service.

-- Fourth year medical students and house staff can elect participate on our service for an additional rotation.
+- Fourth year medical students and house staff can do elective rotations on our service.